Get 50% off Resos paid plans for 3 months Claim offer →

 Are there alternatives to Tock with prepaid reservations?

 Yes.
-Superb offers prepayment and deposit features starting at EUR 79/month.
+Superb offers prepayment and deposit features on its restaurant platform, priced per venue at a 0.99% card-transaction fee.
 GuestOnline (Michelin Group) supports prepayments from EUR 59/month.
 SevenRooms includes deposit collection in its enterprise plans.
 However, none match Tock's full ticketed dining model with dynamic pricing and event ticketing.

 Can I switch from Tock without losing guest data?